 It is common for business owners to arrive at their first meeting with an IBA professional with no idea what their business is worth.
 This is not a negative reflection on the owner.
 Properly determining the estimated value of a privately held company or family owned business is a sophisticated process that takes experience, knowledge, and the ability to subjectively assess market conditions for an entity that has no direct market comparable.
-A proper evaluation process should take into account the industry of the business, the financial performance of the company over a multiple year period, the demographics of its customer base, tangible & intangible assets, and the location.
+A proper evaluation process should take into account the industry of the business, the financial performance of the company over a multiple year period, the demographics of its customer base, tangible & intangible assets, location, and market demand for the entity.

 IBA is unique in the mergers & acquisitions (business brokerage) world in several ways with regard to the business evaluation process:

 1. We have the knowledge & experience “in house” to properly evaluate businesses to determine their estimated market value.
 This is a critical component of our successful representation of our clients as we believe the ability to justify the price of a business from a position of knowledge to a buyer, CPA, lender, and/or attorney is necessary for professional representation.
 As contrast, it is common for our competition to outsource business evaluations because they do not have the knowledge & experience to complete the task internally.
-The question to ask yourself is would you want the expert who assessed your business to provide the evaluation and answer questions about the assessment or have a salesperson present information based on another person’s work when they are trying to close a sale.
+The question to ask yourself is would you want the expert who evaluated your business justify the price and answer questions about the assessment or have a salesperson present information based on another person’s work when they are trying to close a sale.

 2. Our evaluations are provided as a complimentary service as a means of conveying our knowledge, experience, and superior customer service “risk free” to potential clients.
 The evaluation also serves as a screening mechanism for IBA to assess whether we are interested in the representation project.
 Many of our competitors charge for evaluations as a profit center and will commonly provide an above market value in an effort to win the business and have a happy customer immediately after payment.